varfco/help/en_US/bills.edit.md

 You can edit a bill.

 * The name is descriptive only and is not used internally.
-* Use the "matches on" field to save words that will trigger a connection between new transactions and this bill.
-The "matches on"-field will also trigger on the expense account name.
-The match is a "AND"-field, meaning every word must be matched for the transaction to match.
 * Use the amount (min) and (max) to indicate expected limits for the bill.
-Any higher or lower amounts will not be matched.
-* Automatch indicates whether Firefly III will automatically search for matches when you create a new transaction.
+These amounts are used to give you an idea of the amount of bills you have to pay each period.
 * If you enter a number in the "skip" fields, the bill will be automatically skipped every X times; a bill that arrives every 3 months can be entered by filling in "3".

+To match each bill to a transaction, you will be guided towards the page that allows you to create a bill.
+On this page you can enter the details of the kind of transaction you would want to match the bill.

+If you edit a bill and change the amount, the rule will not be automatically updated to match.

+If you want to read more about bills, check out the [official documentation on bills](https://firefly-iii.readthedocs.io/en/latest/advanced/bills.html).